 Among the minor benefits of social assistance that have not been simulated, there was no external information available for either benefits from charities (bsapu) or social benefits for children (bsaot).
 For the latter, this is because this benefit is paid as an add-on to unemployment benefits II (bunnc_de) and thus is often reported in compound figures together with it.
-In fact, social benefits have been simulated in EUROMOD as a compound benefit, together with unemployment benefits II (bunnc_de, see Section 2.4.8).
-They shall nevertheless be listed in Table 41 among the non-simulated benefits, because they have not been simulated in a separate policy.
-External information on benefits for advances on alimony payments (bsaam) indicates that these are strongly under-captured in the input database (ratio of 50%).
+External information on benefits for advances on alimony payments (bsaam) indicates that these are strongly under-captured in the input database (ratio of 45%).